 |Student-Teacher Ratio||Ratio of students to full-time teachers.
 Please note: Student-teacher ratio is not a representation of average class size.||National Center for Education Statistics||5.0%|

-This ranking assesses 14,115 U.S. public high schools.
 The same methodology is used to produce the Niche Teachers Grade for each ranked school as well as additional schools.
 Statistics obtained from the U.S. Department of Education represent the most recent data available, usually from 2014–2016, as self-reported by the schools.
 Niche also collects data directly from schools via our school data update form.
 If you work for a school and would like to update your data, please claim your school.

 For more details about how we calculate our rankings, click here.